 When paired with IoT (Internet of Things), new data can be automatically updated in this unified ledger.
 For example, meat in transport must maintain a temperature of 4°C or less.
 With Blockchain and IoT, it is possible to verify and record its temperature at every step of the supply chain while keeping the data protected and accessible.
 This makes verification easy for the whole supply chain as both technologies report the food’s state.
-In addition, Blockchain in the food supply chain will do wonders for safety, as explained by Walmart, in partnership with IBM, in the video below:
+In addition, Blockchain in the food supply chain will do wonders for safety, as explained by Walmart, in partnership with IBM, in this video below: https://youtu.be/SV0KXBxSoio

 Also, Smart Contracts, which are self-executing contracts with terms of agreement between two parties written into lines of code, can be utilized by the warehouse to automate verifications and payment.
 For example, when a connected pallet is delivered, the received confirmation, time of delivery, and condition will be transmitted to the Blockchain system to be verified, so long as they are in the agreed conditions.
 If verified, proper payments will be released to the appropriate parties.
 This type of automation greatly increases efficiency, integrity, and security.

 Where is Blockchain in the Industry Now?

 To determine Blockchain’s position in the industry, three adoption frameworks will be used – The S-Curve of Innovation, the Technology Adoption Life Cycle, and the Hype Cycle.

 S-Curve of Innovation

 Technology Adoption Life Cycle

 Blockchain is now being adopted by the Early Adopters.
 As mentioned by the 2020 MHI Industry Report, 10% of the respondents are using Blockchain, which puts it above the Innovators group but not yet at the point of crossing the chasm.